Towards Immersive Mixed Reality Street Play: Understanding Co-located Bodily Play with See-through Head-mounted Displays in Public Spaces: Introduction

-Gameplay is widely anticipated to be one of the “killer apps” of this envisioned MR future \cite{Rhodes2019}.
-Even so, the most successful Augmented Reality (AR) title to date—Pokémon GO, which has generated over \$6 billion in eight years~\cite{iqbal2024pokemon}—still relies predominantly on smartphone-based, screen-touch interactions.
-In fact, scientific studies estimate that fewer than 10\% of its active players make use of the game’s AR features~\cite{laato2021}.
-Nevertheless, Niantic, the game’s developer, continues to release speculative promotional videos \footnote{“Niantic | Meet You Out There”, \url{https://www.youtube.com/watch?v=HljcLVXAxAU}, visited on October 25, 2024} and tech demo videos \footnote{ “Lightship x Snapdragon Spaces | Niantic,” \url{https://www.youtube.com/watch?v=sDNjVxX0LrE}, visited on October 25, 2024} that depict a future in which people seamlessly engage in public, bodily gameplay using see-through MR devices—or even device-free interfaces—spontaneously interacting with friends in city streets.
-We refer to this scenario as \emph{Immersive Mixed Reality Street Play} (IMRSP), a form of collocated bodily play in public spaces using MRHMDs that primarily involves body movements as the main mode of interaction.
-Although such visions have been popularized in media and the technology to implement these visions exists, real-world "in-the-wild" deployments of MRHMD-based bodily play involving spontaneous users in city streets remain underexplored.
-Therefore, in this study, we explore the feasibility of this vision through the following research question:
+Games are widely anticipated to be one of the ``killer apps'' of this envisioned MR future \cite{Rhodes2019}.
+The most successful augmented reality title to date is \emph{Pokémon GO}, which has generated over \$6 billion in eight years~\cite{iqbal2024pokemon}.
+While Pokémon GO's promotional videos\footnote{``Discover Pokémon in the Real World with Pokémon GO!'', \url{https://www.youtube.com/watch?v=2sj2iQyBTQs}, visited on October 25, 2024} depict a future where people engage in device-free bodily play on public streets, games in today's market still primarily rely on traditional smartphone screen-touching interactions.
+Moreover, some scientific studies estimate that less than 10\% of active Pokémon GO players use the game's AR features~\cite{Laato2021Convergence}.
+Despite this, Niantic, the game’s developer, continues to release speculative promotional videos\footnote{``Niantic | Meet You Out There'', \url{https://www.youtube.com/watch?v=HljcLVXAxAU}, visited on October 25, 2024} and tech demo videos\footnote{ ``Lightship x Snapdragon Spaces | Niantic,'' \url{https://www.youtube.com/watch?v=sDNjVxX0LrE}, visited on October 25, 2024} that depict a future in which people seamlessly engage in bodily gameplay using see-through MR devices---or even device-free interfaces---spontaneously interacting with friends on city streets.
+We refer to this scenario as \emph{Immersive Mixed Reality Street Play} (IMRSP), a form of co-located bodily play in public spaces using MRHMDs that primarily involves body movements as the main mode of interaction.
+IMRSP is not a new concept and has been popularized in mainstream media, including commercial apps such as \emph{Pokémon GO} and science fiction films such as \emph{Free Guy}.
+Although the MR technology to implement IMRSP exists, real-world deployments---particularly MRHMD-based bodily play involving spontaneous participants in urban environments---remain underexplored.
+Therefore, in this study, we explore this vision through the following research question (RQ):

-\begin{quote} \textbf{(RQ)} \emph{What are the social implications if immersive mixed reality street play becomes a prevalent form of play in public spaces in an future with ubiquitous see-through head-mounted displays? } \end{quote}
+\begin{quote} \emph{What social implications might arise when immersive mixed reality street play becomes prevalent in public spaces in a future with ubiquitous see‑through head‑mounted displays?} \end{quote}